craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Ungaethram.md

 # Description
 Ungaethram is a large drow city in a [[Underdark Travel Table#Entering a New Space|gigantic vault]]
 ## Physicality of the Holding
+Towering stone buildings stand above the ramshackle barrelstalk constructions that make up the most of the Ungaethram.
+The
 ## Population Distribution
 If it differs from the nation's...